Sign Up for Our Newsletter

 The time might come when being the caregiver for your loved one has become too much and you need to place him/her in a health care facility.
 When looking for permanent or respite care, do your homework.
 Take tours at many different homes.
 Ask questions about the care facilities philosophy, credentials, and cost.
 Be vigilant about the cleanliness of the home and the care of current residents.
 Try to imagine your loved one living there.
 Would he rather be in a secluded environment or one with many social opportunities?
 Will she be able to make her room feel like home?
 Is the staff qualified for his level of care?
 Compose a checklist of observations to make and questions to ask, or use a complimentary checklist from Ashley Manor.

-At Ashley Manor we are committed to providing clean, modern, home-like living environments; a loving, caring staff; and specialized state of the art therapies and care programs which provide enhanced health, personal dignity and safety for our residents and peace of mind for our families.
+At Ashley Manor we are committed to providing high-quality memory care in our Idaho facilities.
+These facilities are clean, modern, home-like living environments; a loving, caring staff; and specialized state of the art therapies and care programs which provide enhanced health, personal dignity and safety for our residents and peace of mind for our families.

 To learn more about our services, please visit our Services page.